fjudith/docker-alfresco/kubernetes/cephfs/README.md

 ===

 this example describes how to run a persistent installation of [Alfresco Community Edition](https://community.alfresco.com/) and [PostgreSQL](https://www.postgresql.org/) on Kubernetes.
 We'll use the official official [postgres](https://hub.docker.com/_/postgres/) and [Alfresco](https://hub.docker.com/r/fjudith/alfresco/) [Docker](https://www.docker.com) images for this installation.
-Persistent storage will be provided by Kubernetes [cephfs pod](https://github.com/ceph/ceph-docker) to bring a high fault tolerance level.
+Storage will be provided by Kubernetes [Ceph Filesystem](https://github.com/ceph/ceph-docker) to bring fault tolerance to Pods persistent data.

 Demonstrated Kubernetes Concepts: